Adolescent Services Center

 State of Michigan DHHS – Contact your local DHHS office for assistance

-GLRC is considered a Juvenile Justice placement
+GLRC is considered an Abuse and Neglect placement center.

 — Non-Secure building